RamanGupta16/GFS2-DRBD-Cluster/README.md

 # GFS2-DRBD-Cluster
 GFS2 Shared-Disk Cluster Filesystem over a Pacemaker 2 nodes cluster using DRBD

 ## Summary
 This collection of scripts aims to create Red Hat GFS2 Clustered Shared-disk Filesystem over a cluster of 2 nodes.
-DRBD is used for providing replicated read/write raw disk block access over the nodes in a Pacemaker/Corosync Cluster.
+DRBD is used for providing replicated read/write raw disk device over the nodes in a Pacemaker/Corosync Cluster.
 The cluster must have fencing enabled.